 These cases are unique, and each case should be evaluated by a skilled attorney with a thorough knowledge of personal injury and Georgia law.
 While typically the courts do tend to side with the victim if the time frame is in question, this is not true for all cases.

 If you or someone you love has suffered injuries due to another person’s carelessness or negligence, you may be eligible to file a claim.
-Contact the experienced lawyers at Rechtman & Spevak at 888-522-7798 to discuss your unique case and ensure timely legal action.
+Contact the experienced personal injury lawyers at Rechtman & Spevak at 888-522-7798 to discuss your unique case and ensure timely legal action.